The U.S. Vice President Kamala Harris pledged $1 billion for women empowerment in Ghana following her two-day visit to the west African State.

 “Improving the economic status of women and girls is not only a matter of human rights, justice and equity, it is also a strategic imperative that reduces poverty and promotes sustainable economic growth,” she said.

-She also revealed that the US Government, together with the Bill Melinda Gates Foundation will establish a $60 million fund for women in the digital economy to address, among other things, gender imbalance on the continent.
+In addition, she revealed that the US Government, together with the Bill Melinda Gates Foundation will establish a $60 million fund for women in the digital economy to address, among other things, gender imbalance on the continent.

 “We will establish a $60 million global fund which among other things will address, affordability, digital literacy and gender inequality.”